xlladdins/xll/docs/Excel4MacrosA-D.md

 | 3             | Date               |
 | 4             | AutoFill           |

-Date\_num    is a number from 1 to 4 that specifies the date unit of the series, as shown in the following table.
+Date\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number from 1 to 4 that specifies
+the date unit of the series, as shown in the following table.
 To use the date\_num argument, the type\_num argument must be 3.

 |               |               |
 | ------------- | ------------- |